They made the Ultimate Sacrifice

 LB03

-Tel Leonard Bate (right) with Tel Lionel Kennedy on HMCS ANDRÉE DUPRÉ - between May and Oct, 1940
+(LB04) Tel Leonard Bate (right) with Tel Lionel Kennedy on HMCS ANDRÉE DUPRÉ - May-Oct, 1940

 Wartime memories - submitted by Barbara Holliday - My Dad, E.M.
 Lionel Kennedy, told me years ago that Len was his best friend and that they served together early in the war as telegraphers/radio operators in the RCNVR.
 They became friends while they were attending signals school at HMCS Stadacona in Halifax in the last months of 1939.